MichaelSpeckhart/BeatTheModel/README.md

 ## Technical Approach
 AWS Sagemaker was used to prototype multiple models including LR, SVM, and Decision Tree classifiers.
 We compared accuracies and ran hyperparmater tuning with kfold cross validation to get a model that ran with approx. 70% accuracy.
 This was then deployed to AWS Lambda where an API endpoint was used to allow our website to interact with it.

-## Instructions
-Our website is hosted [here](https://main.dj88scqv6lsee.amplifyapp.com/news.asp), where you can go through our educational module and compete against our model to predict the outcome of Le-Laf games.

 ## Amazon Products Used
 -**SageMaker**: Prototype, train, hyperparameter tune hyperparameters
 -**Lambda**: Train the model, and predict a random year